chipmuenk/pyfixp/README.md

 - A basic direct form FIR filter in the submodule `pyfixp.filters`

 ![Screenshot](img/pyfixp_screenshot.png)

-(Re-)quantizers read and write numpy scalars and arrays, allowing easy interfacing to e. g. float stimuli and matplotlib plotting.
-Fixpoint and format conversion behaviour and the number of integer and fractional bits is controlled with dictionaries.

 ## Example
 In the following example a quantizer